 No matter which method you choose to bleach blue dye out of your hair, it is important to take steps to prevent damage.

-For best results, use a deep conditioner or hair mask before and after bleaching your hair.
+Use a deep conditioner or hair mask before and after bleaching your hair for the best results.
 This will help to hydrate your strands and prevent breakage.

-It is also important to avoid using hot water when washing your hair as this can further damage your hair.
+It is also essential to avoid using hot water when washing your hair as this can further damage your hair.
 Use cool or lukewarm water instead.

 Protecting Your Hair From Future Damage